Informatik-Projekt-Kurs/documentation/docs/architecture/overview.md

 ## **Overall System Architecture**

-Good organization is crucial to the success of any project because it ensures that all team members are aligned, tasks are clearly defined, and progress is easily tracked.
+Good organization is an important key to the success of any project because it ensures that all team members are informed, tasks are defined, and progress can be tracked easily.
-By using tools like **Jira**, **Confluence**, and **GitHub**, we can systematically manage project tasks, maintain up-to-date documentation, and streamline code development, which reduces the risk of miscommunication.
+To do that we use tools like **Jira**, **Confluence**, and **GitHub**.
+To manage tasks, keep our documentation up-to-date, and optimize our code development, it helps us to reduce the risk of miscommunication in our team.
+Clear priorities, following a timeline, and adapting to changes quickly are part of organization, which is a major factor in success.
-Efficient organization helps in setting clear priorities, following the timeline, and adapting to changes quickly.
-It also facilitates better collaboration, as everyone has access to the same information and understands their roles and responsibilities.
+Organization helps work better together because everyone has access to the same information and understands their roles and responsibilities.

 ### **Collaboration and Version Control Tools**

-- **Jira:**  Jira is our primary tool for tracking and managing project tasks, issues, and progress.
-It is used to track and manage project tasks, issues, and progress.
-It allows us to assign tasks and monitor the status of various components of the project via customizable boards and reports.
+- **Jira:**  We use Jira to track and manage project tasks, issues, and progress.
+It allows us to assign tasks and track the status of various components of our project via customizable boards and Timelines.

-- **GitHub:** GitHub is an inportant tool for version control and code management, facilitating collaboration on code development, tracking changes, and effectively managing branches.
+- **GitHub:** GitHub is a useful tool that helps us working on code together.
+We use it for thinks like version control, code management, tracking changes, and effectively managing branches.
-The integration between Jira and GitHub enables us to link issues and commits, thereby enabling us to gain insight into the correlation between code and tasks.
+The integration between Jira and GitHub allows us to link issues and commits by that wie can easily gain insight into the correlation between code and tasks.

-- **Confluence:** Confluence complements Jira by serving as our centralized documentation and knowledge base platform.
+- **Confluence:** Confluence helps us serve as our primary documentation and knowledge base.
-We utilize Confluence to store meeting notes, project documentation, and collaborative content, which helps keep the team informed and aligned.
+We use Confluence to save notes from meetings, data from our project, and collect idears ideas for future features.

 ### **Development and Deployment Infrastructure**